- Good Internet access - It's an online course!

 - Our course rules for Canvas discussions:

-- Be civil!
+- Please, please be civil!
 It's OK to agree to disagree - but do so with kindness and tact!
 No profanity.
 No name calling.
 No put-downs.
-You know, we will use all those people skills you should have learned in Kindergarten!
+You know, we are asking you to use all those people skills you should have learned in Kindergarten!
 We're there to help and enrich each other!
 You are part of a team of educators.

-- Each week, you'll need to go through the online experience, read the assigned readings, and watch the assigned videos.
-(This typically takes around 2 hours to complete.)
+- Each week, you'll need to go through the online content of the course, read the assigned readings, and watch the assigned videos.

-- Every week, you'll join the class team in a Canvas discussion centered around the current week's experience and standards.
+- Each week, you'll join the class team in a Canvas discussion centered around the current week's experience and standards.
 The discussions are a critical part of the course!
 You're expected to actively participate in the discussions, by posting your thoughts and responses as outlined in the directions for the discussion.
-You'll also be asked to respond to at least five of the other students' posts.
+You'll also be asked to respond to other students' posts.
 As a team, these discussions are springboards for new ideas, teaching strategies, and technology resources you can use!
-(Approximately 1 - 2 hours weekly total) Suggested procedure:

-- You will be working on assignments that will involve personal reflection, research, and producing technology-enhanced learning products.
-The products you'll create are technology-enhanced experiences or presentations of learning that are relevant to your own teaching needs - something you can actually use and benefit from - or that your students can use and benefit from.
+- You will be working on assignments that will involve personal reflection and research, doing hands-on projects to learn technology skills, and producing technology-enhanced lesson plans.
+We hope you will create lesson plans and other educational products that will be relevant to your own teaching needs - something you can actually use and benefit from - or that your students can use and benefit from.
 These will be shared with educators the world over.
-By the end of the course, you'll have created a portfolio of these experiences that are relevant to your own educational needs!
+By the end of the course, you'll have created several of these!
 You'll also have access to all the others created by students in the course - a wealth of technology-enhanced teaching materials.
-(2-4 hours per week)

 - We will be using both Canvas (for messages, grading, assignments, etc.) and this website (for content).

 - Syllabus or Class Changes: During the course of the clsss, you will be notified of any changes to the class syllabus by a message in Canvas.
 Changes to this syllabus before or after the course may occur without any notification.
 Please check back.
-Changes to a scheduled class or a class cancellation (because of illness, bad weather, natural disaster, etc) will be posted to Canvas and on this website.
-Please check before class for any changes in plans.
 We suggest you bookmark this class site in your browser.

 - Submitting assignments and electronic files: Assignments will be submitted through Canvas.
 If you've not participated in Canvas assignment submissions before, and need assistance learning how to do that, I've provided Canvas video tutorials in the Resources section of this site.
 Download and watch the student videos, particularly the video "Student Assignment Submissions.mp4."

-- Late work: In this class, late work will be accepted at 50% of the point value it would have received if it had been submitted on time, except for extenuating circumstances such as incapacitating illness, death in the immediate family, etc. (similar to the "I Grade policy" below).
+- Late work: This course will make you stretch, even push you outside your comfort zone at times.
+It's important to keep up and not get behind!
+In this class, late work will be accepted - your instructor will give you the details about late work.
+Extenuating circumstances such as incapacitating illness, death in the immediate family, etc. (similar to the "I Grade policy" below), will be considered in scoring work submitted late.
 Each assignment in the course has a "submit by" date clearly identified.

 - Ethics and Honesty: "Each student has the right and duty to pursue his or her academic experience free of dishonesty.
 The Honor System is designed to establish the higher level of conduct expected and required of all Utah State University students."
 In this course, your voice is important.
 I will be asking you to assess your own efforts as part of the grading process.
 It is vitally important that you be ethical and honest in this.
 Dishonesty will cause you to receive a failing grade for the course.